spatie/laravel-enum/README.md

 ```

 Use a type-hinted variable name that matches route segment to use implicit route binding.
+It's important that your route/group uses the `\Illuminate\Routing\Middleware\SubstituteBindings` middleware.
+This middleware is enabled by default for the `web` route group.

 ```php
 Route::get('/posts/{status}', function (StatusEnum $status) {